ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-2.md

 In retrospect I realize that the file is missing a lot of C constructs (macros, variables, typedefs, etc.), so while we are adding comments we might as well just overhaul the entire thing.
-With a little bit of work revamped file (with added doc comments) has a lot more going on and should be a good test file to write a parser against:
+With a little bit of work the revamped file (with added doc comments) has a lot more going on and should be a good test file to write a parser against:

 ```c
 //! @file example.c